 The thought made her stomach feel like it was made of a hollow block of ice.
 Taking enjoyment in the suffering of others was something she had promised herself that she would never do, was she going to start now?
 Even if the person who was suffering didn’t know what the word integrity meant – not becoming a monster like Chaydo was important.

 According to her chronometer dawn was only half an hour away.
 She crawled out from under the bed and rubbed her nose.
 Last night Devesi had felt safer under the bed, a remnant of a childhood habit that she thought she had outgrown years ago.
-Years of sleeping on hard surfaces made soft beds feel wrong.
-Sinking into them resulted in dreams of drowning and suffocating.
+Years of sleeping on hard surfaces had made soft beds uncomfortable.
 Four blankets folded together had been enough to create a makeshift futon to sleep on.

 For a moment she considered getting on her windfoil and flying away, but it wouldn’t do her any good.
 Investigators for the Archive Guild would hunt her down and then she would end up in a prison cell.